NicoUnterburger/AcrobatReaderGPO/README.md

     ```msiexec /a "extractedDirectory\AcroRead.msi" TARGETDIR="\\contoso.de\NETLOGON\acroread\new"```

-### NOW YOU HAVE AN VALID MSI INSTALL-FILE, BUT WITHOUT ANY UPDATES SINCE 2015!
+### NOW YOU HAVE AN VALID MSI INSTALL-FILE, WITHOUT ANY UPDATES SINCE 2015!

 4. Run an admin install with a patch option specifying the MSP on the Admin install you created in step 3.